Europa Europa: Plot

-As Soviet troops close in on Berlin, the Hitler Youth are sent to the front-lines.
-Solek deserts his unit, and surrenders to the Soviets.
-His captors are initially doubtful that Solek is a Jew, and accuse him of being a traitor.
-When a Soviet officer angrily shows Solek photos of murdered Jews from death camps they liberated, Solek explains he was not aware of the extent of the death camps.
-They are about to have Solek shot by an elderly Communist political prisoner when Solek's brother Isaak, just released from a concentration camp, recognizes Solek.
-Isaak reveals to Solek that their parents were killed years prior when the Łódź Ghetto was "liquidated".
-Before leaving the camp, Isaak tells Solek to never reveal his story to anyone, saying it would never be believed.
+As Soviet troops close in on Berlin, the Hitler Youth are sent to the front lines.
+Solek deserts his unit and surrenders to the Soviets.
+His captors doubt that he is a Jew and accuse him of being a traitor.
+There, Solek learns of the Nazi death camps.
+The Soviets are about to have him shot when Solek's brother Isaak, just released from a camp, recognizes Solek.
+Isaak reveals their parents were killed years prior when the Łódź Ghetto was "liquidated".
 Shortly thereafter, Solek emigrates to the British Mandate of Palestine.

-The film ends with the real Solomon Perel, as an older man, singing a Jewish folk song taken from the Book of Psalms ("Hine Ma Tov," Psalm 133:1).
+The real Solomon Perel, seen in modern day, sings Psalm 133 as the film fades to a close.